The MapBox MBTiles Reader/Writer allows FME to read and write data in the MBTiles format.

 The reader allows for selecting subsets of data based on a user-provided spatial envelope and/or a specific zoom level.

-The MBTiles writer stores the MBTiles data inside a SQLite .mbtiles file.
+The MBTiles writer stores the MBTiles data inside an .mbtiles file.

 The writer allows for creating subsets of data based on a user provided spatial envelope and/or a specific zoom level and allows various version, format and compression levels to be specified.